lady-h-world/My_Garden/reading_pages/tour_guide.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/cover/tour_guide_title.png" width="336" height="69" />
 </p>

-#

-## Main Station 🚌🚍🚊
+## 🚍 Main Station 🚍

-Starting from the main station, you can visit any stop in the garden to collect sprouts 🌱!
+Starting from the main station, you have the flexibility to explore any garden stop to gather sprouts 🌱!

 * [The Queen][1]
   * Latest <b>Hyperparameter Optimization</b> methods applied in classical classification & regression, as well as in deep learning.